• Skip to primary navigation

 • Feedback

-• You can make it as spicy or as mild as you like
+• Adaptable - The great thing about this, is you can make it as spicy or as mild as you like, which you don't have control over when ordering.

-• Baby aubergines - another great way to bulk out a curry and aubergines are delicious in a curry.
+• Baby aubergines - Another great way to bulk out a curry and aubergines (eggplant) are delicious in a curry.
 If you can't find baby aubergines, then you can chop up a regular aubergine.

-• Korma curry paste - it is worth making your own curry mix, and it's really simple.
+• Korma curry paste - It is worth making your own curry mix, and it's really simple.
 Just a mix of cinnamon, cloves, cardamom, cumin, turmeric, mild chilli powder.
-You could use a really good quality store bought curry paste if you would prefer.
+You could use a really good quality store bought curry paste if you would prefer, but try our Korma Paste.

 The great thing about a curry is it is very forgiving.
 By that I mean that you can switch and swap ingredients, to use up whatever you have already in your fridge and cupboards, or what you can find in the shops.